|Nutritional Guidelines (per serving)|

 Where to Find Salep

-If you're lucky enough to travel in Turkey, you may be able to purchase some authentic salep flour to take home with you.
+If you're lucky enough to travel to Turkey, you may be able to purchase some authentic salep flour to take home with you.
 The city's historic spice bazaar is a great place to start.
 If you live outside of Turkey, you can also try Turkish, Greek and Middle Eastern markets or on websites that sell Turkish ingredients.

 The ready, pre-packaged versions of salep drink mix will be easier to find.
 Similar to packets of hot chocolate, simply mix the powder with hot milk or water.